moan0s/ILMO/README.md

-ELMO - Easy Library Management Online
+ILMO - Intelligent Library Management Online
 ==============
 A software to manage a library, especially books, other material, users, emails and opening hours.
 Also the tracking of working hours is possible.
 The program is written and maintained by Julian-Samuel Gebühr.